BOND REPORT: Treasury Yields Rise A 4th Day In A Row Ahead Of Fed Decision

 ADVERTISEMENT

-Looking ahead, Traders will mostly focus on an auction of $30.59 billion worth of 10-year Treasury notes Monday at 1 p.m.
-Eastern.
+Analysts say the weaker-than-expected numbers have weakened the case for an accelerated pace of monetary-policy tightening.
+Moreover, they expressed concerns the Fed could stay ahead of the curve if the central bank insists on pushing for higher rates without an attendant recovery in inflation.

+"If the slowdown in realized inflation doesn't in fact prove to be 'transitory,' the Fed will certainly have trouble adhering to its desired path toward normalization," said Ian Lyngen, head of U.S. rates strategy for BMO Capital Markets, in a note.

+Yields dipped before rebounding around noon as an auction of three-year and 10-year notes fetched stronger bidding than expected.
 Sales of U.S. government paper can influence trading in the outstanding market.

-But strategists said they didn't expect enthusiastic bidding.
+"It seems that at least one large investor, or possibly more, is betting that the Fed is very close to being done with the normalization process, despite Fed guidance otherwise," said Thomas Simons, senior money market economist for Jefferies.

+Elsewhere, the euroskeptic 5 Star Movement suffered a setback across Italian local elections, after having received the second-most votes in the 2013 general election.
+The municipal results helped to relieve some geopolitical concerns over the eurozone's viability much in the same way the loss of the far-right Marine Le Pen in the French presidential election did back in May.

 (END) Dow Jones Newswires